- Why the Friedman School

 - Alumni & Friends

-In 2007, the Friedman School joined with Ras Al Khaimah, one of the seven Emirates in the United Arab Emirates to participate in establishing Ras Al Khaimah, or "RAK" as a hub for nutrition education and health care that will serve populations in the UAE, neighboring Gulf States and South Asia.
+In 2007, the Friedman School joined with Ras Al Khaimah, one of the seven Emirates in the United Arab Emirates to participate in establishing Ras Al Khaimah, or "RAK" as a hub for nutrition education and health care that served populations in the UAE, neighboring Gulf States and South Asia.

 Under the direction of His Highness Sheikh Saud Bin Saqr Al Qasimi, Supreme Council Member of the UAE and Ruler of Ras Al Khaimah, the government created the Investment and Development Office, and EDRAK, to fulfill their educational mission.